compphylo/compphylo.github.io/Oslo2019/PM_files/Dermatonotus_example.md

 ## **Supervised machine-learning analysis for model classification**.

-We are going to train a neural network algorithm and than use it to classify our empirical data.
+We are going to train a neural network algorithm and then use it to classify our empirical data.
 In the paper that describes the package, [Gehara et al. *in review*](PipeMaster.pdf), I ran a simulation experiment to compare ABC rejection with SML with neural network and I found that the SML is much more efficient and accurate.

-To train the algorithm we need to split the data into tranning and testing, usually 75% is used for tranning and 25% for testing.
+To train the algorithm we need to split the data into training and testing, usually 75% is used for training and 25% for testing.
 We can do that with *createDataPartition*.
 We also need to specify our predictors and our outcome.
-In our case the predictors are the summary statistics and the outcome is the model label or index.
+In our case, the predictors are the summary statistics and the outcome is the model label or index.

-It can be very time consumming to set up the parameters of the neural network and there is no objective way to decide which parameters values to use.
-To help deciding the parameter values *caret* runs the tranning multiple times with different parameters values to see which combination gets the highest accuracy in model selection.
+It can be very time consuming to set up the parameters of the neural network, and there is no objective way to decide which parameters values to use.
+To help deciding the parameter values, *caret* runs the training multiple times with different parameters values to see which combination gets the highest accuracy in model selection.
 And it does this using different resampling methods.
 You can set up the number of replicates and the resampling method used in the *trainControl* function.

 ```
   %%R